Calgary Transit: Fares

 Calgary Transit currently operates as a single fare zone, with a flat rate fare for all standard service including bus, BRT, and the CTrain.
-As of January 2024, a single adult fare is $3.70, or $2.50 for youth.
+As of January 2026, a single adult fare is $4.00, or $2.65 for youth.
 Children under 12 can ride for free.
 Books of 10 tickets are available at par to 10 fares.
-Monthly passes are also available, with youth passes for $82.00, and adult passes for $115.00.
-Seniors (65 and over) pay $154.50 for a yearly pass which is valid from July 1 to June 30 of the following year and which entitles them to travel at any time.
+Monthly passes are also available, with youth passes for $86.00, and adult passes for $126.00.
+Seniors (65 and over) pay $169.00 for a yearly pass which is valid from July 1 to June 30 of the following year and which entitles them to travel at any time.
 Occasionally sponsors allow for free travel across the network for one day, such as New Year's Eve 2023 which was funded by Toronto-Dominion Bank.
-TD also sponsors the Free Fare Zone, where travel between all CTrain stations along 7th avenue downtown is free.
+Travel between all CTrain stations along 7th avenue downtown is free.
 In order to transfer from one transit vehicle to another, proof of fare from the CTrain, or a transfer from a bus is required.
 A transfer or proof of fare is valid for 90 minutes from the time of issue, for any transit service (including stopovers).
 Fare inspections take place on the CTrain.

 In cooperation with many of the post-secondary schools located in the city, a Universal Pass (U-Pass) program is offered to all students, paid as part of their tuition.